La ciudad de las bestias

 After the first several chapters, each chapter includes a list of vocabulary words previously mentioned in a Vocabulario section.
 Sometimes these words are variations of previously used words.

-These questions enhance memory by causing students to relate vocabulary meaningfully to the world around them.
+These are specific questions designed to enhance memory by causing students to relate vocabulary meaningfully to the world around them.

 This section lists pairs or groups of words that are related somehow.
 Boost memory by asking students to make connections among vocabulary words.
 Are they all parts of the body?
 Things that you wear?
 Words related to injuries?